rwuthric/docker-tutorial/docker/ex1/README.md

 ## Cleaning up
 At the end of this exercise it is a good practice to clean up Docker.
 Check with `docker ps --all` that no undesired containers are present and remove them if needed with `docker rm`.

-We can as well remove our docker image we created.
+We can as well remove our Docker image we created.
 With
 ```
 docker images
 ```